naveedkhalid091/Learn_Next.js/step06_react_learning/002_shadcn/00_about_Shadcn.md

 ## Changing the Shadcn Components.

     You can change the Shadcn UI components in two ways:
     i) Use the pre-defined available varients/style of components. ii) Create your own button style into the available variants and use that:

 **i) Use the pre-defined available varients/style of components.**

-First go inside the `components/ui/button.tsx`, you will see different style and size variant are pre-defined by the Shadcn UI.
+Go inside the `components/ui/button.tsx`, you will see different style and size variant are pre-defined by the Shadcn UI.

-To use that variants, write the variant props inside your button like below:
+To use that pre-defined variants, write the variant props inside your button like below:

 ```tsx
 <Button variant="YourVarient"> Shadcn UI Button</Button>